Classical & Roman in Limerick 2018

 L'Art de la Guerre hint - Marshes count as Difficult Terrain, so disadvantage even Medium Foot by -1 in combat if any part of their base is in the terrain whilst they are fighting.
 Impetuous troops are however not forced to charge an enemy if their charge would leave them in a position where terrain will give them a negative combat factor, so in theory the Sea Peoples could just sit and stare back at the Han - but with the Han having shooting capability this is just exchanging a guaranteed slow death for a chance of a brave victory.

-Driven forward by thoughts of Liam Neeson's bishop-kicking Colcannon, the Heavy Foot were also starting to take hits from shooting, as well as the attack on their flank by the Javelinmen.
+Urging themselves forward with thoughts of Mrs Doyle's craic-loving Archbishop, the Heavy Foot were also starting to take hits from shooting, as well as the attack on their flank by the Javelinmen.
 But still they pressed on bravely under the incoming fire.

 Father Jack